test-prof/test-prof/guides/factory_doctor.md

 ## Instructions

-Currently, FactoryDoctor works only with FactoryGirl and RSpec.
+Currently, FactoryDoctor works only with FactoryGirl.

+## RSpec

 To activate FactoryDoctor use `FDOC` environment variable: